PoliticalGraveyard.com

 Gibbs, Warren — of Ouray, Ouray County, Colo.
 Republican.
 Delegate to Republican National Convention from Colorado, 1960.
 Still living as of 1960.

 Gibbs, William — also known as Bill Gibbs — of Louisville, Jefferson County, Ky.
 Democrat.
-Candidate in primary for U.S. Representative from Kentucky 3rd District, 1974, 1980; candidate in primary for Kentucky state house of representatives 43rd District, 1975.
+Candidate for U.S. Representative from Kentucky 3rd District, 1974, 1980; candidate for Kentucky state house of representatives 43rd District, 1975.
 Still living as of 1980.

 Gibbs, William Channing (1789-1871) — also known as William C. Gibbs — of Newport, Newport County, R.I.
 Born February 10, 1789.
 Governor of Rhode Island, 1821-24.
 Died February 24, 1871 (age 82 years, 14 days).
 Interment at Island Cemetery, Newport, R.I.